Justin Yifu Lin: Early education and seeking asylum

-In 1976 Lin entered the MBA program at National Chengchi University in Taiwan on a defense scholarship and returned to the army upon receiving his MBA in 1978.
-As a captain in the Republic of China Army in Taiwan, he swam from Kinmen Islands to Xiamen, Mainland China for asylum on May 17, 1979.
-Lin left his pregnant wife and his three-year-old child in Taiwan; a year after his asylum, he was declared "missing" by the ROC Army and his wife claimed the equivalent of US$31,000 from the government.
-His wife and their children joined him years later when both of them went to study in the United States.
-While an officer in the ROC Army, Lin was held up as a model soldier; after his desertion, the ROC originally listed him as missing but in 2000 issued an order for his arrest on charges of defection.
+In 1976, Lin entered the MBA program at National Chengchi University in Taiwan on a defense scholarship and returned to the army upon receiving his MBA in 1978.
+As a captain in the Republic of China Army (ROCA) in Taiwan, he swam from Kinmen Islands to Xiamen, which is under the control of the People's Republic of China (PRC), for asylum on 17 May 1979.
+Lin initially left his pregnant wife and his three-year-old child in Taiwan; a year after his asylum, he was declared "missing" by the ROC Army and his wife claimed the equivalent of US$31,000 from the government.
+His wife and their children rejoined him years later when both of them went to study in the United States.
+While an officer in the ROC Army, Lin was held up as a model soldier; after his desertion, the ROC originally listed him as missing but in 2000 issued an order for his arrest on charges of defection, and remains a fugitive by the ROC government.

 In a letter written to his family in Taiwan about a year after his asylum, Lin stated that "based on my cultural, historical, political, economic and military understanding, it is my belief that returning to the motherland is a historical inevitability; it is also the optimal choice."
 A National Taiwan University alumnus Cheng Hung-sheng confirmed Lin's reason and motive.
 Lin's oldest brother said it was unfair to brand his younger brother a traitor.
 "I don't understand why people regard him as a villain," he said.
 "My brother just wanted to pursue his ambitions."

 Later education and career

 Lin received a master's degree in political economy from Peking University in 1982, and a PhD in economics from the University of Chicago in 1986.
 He was one of the first PRC citizens to receive a PhD in economics from the University of Chicago.

-On September 16, 2008, Fordham University honored Lin with a reception for being chief economist and senior vice president of the World Bank.

-Lin received an Honorary Doctorate from Fordham in 2009 and was elected a Corresponding Fellow of the British Academy in 2010.
+On 16 September 2008, Fordham University honored Lin with a reception for being chief economist and senior vice president of the World Bank.
+Lin received an Honorary Doctorate from Fordham University in 2009 and was elected a Corresponding Fellow of the British Academy in 2010.
 His 2012 book, The Quest for Prosperity: How Developing Economies Can Take Off, argued for an active role for government in nurturing development, not just through the traditional provision of infrastructure and legal enforcement, but also by identifying and actively supporting industries that contribute to growth.

 Lin is the founder and first director of the China Center for Economic Research and a former professor of economics at Peking University and at the Hong Kong University of Science and Technology.
 He is also an adviser to the China Finance 40 Forum (CF40).